jonobr1/two.js/wiki/documentation/path/README.md

-A list of properties that are on every {@link Two.Path}.
+A list of properties that are on every [Two.Path](/documentation/path).